Patrick Vallance: University College Hospital

-From 1995 to 2002 he was a professor at UCL Medical School, then professor of medicine from 2002 to 2006, and head of medicine.
+From 1995 to 2002 he was a professor at UCL Medical School, then professor of Medicine from 2002 to 2006, and head of medicine.
 He was also registrar of the Academy of Medical Sciences.
 In 2005, as head of the division of medicine at UCL, he published a paper in the Journal of the Royal Society of Medicine, titled "A post-take ward round", in which he suggested that "reinvention of teams of doctors, nurses, therapists and social workers seems like an important task for general medicine".

 GlaxoSmithKline

-In 2006, in his mid-40s, he joined GSK as head of drug discovery.
+In 2006, in his mid-40s, Vallance joined GSK as head of drug discovery.
 Four years later he became head of medicines discovery and development, and in 2012 he was appointed head of research and development at GSK.
 Under his leadership, new medicines for cancer, asthma, autoimmune diseases and HIV infection were discovered and approved for use worldwide.
 He championed open innovation and novel industry-academic partnerships globally, and maintained a focus on the search for new antibiotics and treatments for tropical diseases.

 UK Government

-In March 2018, Vallance left GSK, and on 4 April 2018 he began his tenure as Chief Scientific Adviser to the UK Government, replacing the interim officeholder Chris Whitty, who succeeded Mark Walport.
-In this role he leads the Government Office for Science, advising the prime minister and the cabinet.
+In March 2018, Vallance left GSK, and on 4 April 2018 he began his five-year tenure as Chief Scientific Adviser to the UK Government, replacing the interim officeholder Chris Whitty.
+In this role he led the Government Office for Science, advising the Prime Minister and the Cabinet.
 In 2018, he was one of nine scientific advisers who, in a paper in Nature, called for "inclusive, rigorous, transparent, and accessible information for policy makers" and supported the Evidence-Based Research Network, established in 2016, to "lobby for all proposals for new research to be supported by references to systematic reviews of relevant existing research".